Meet The Team

 Mandy Gardner

-Mandy has just graduated having completed a PhD with the University of the West of England and the Power to Change Trust into community business leaders’ values.
-The research explored the reasons why people are motivated to run a community business.
-Her research will be used to support new and existing community businesses to be more sustainable.
+Mandy has just graduated, having completed a PhD with the University of the West of England and the Power to Change Trust on the values of community business leaders.
+Her research explored the reasons why people are motivated to run a community business.
+Her research will be used to support new and existing community businesses in becoming more sustainable.

 Mandy led the Bath City Foundation, a sports charity based at Twerton Park.
 She trained as a teacher and set up two Study Centres at Bristol City FC and Bristol Rovers FC as part of the ‘Playing for Success’ initiative.